-Grainyhead-like 2 (GRHL2) is a critical transcription factor for development and function of epithelial tissues that competes with mesenchymal transcription factors such as ZEB and SNAIL to suppress EMT.^{33-39} We have previously identified GHRL2-regulated genes in breast cancer cells using conditional knockout (KO) cells, chromatin immunoprecipitation sequencing (ChIP-seq), and Bru-seq.^{40,41} Here, we identify the NT5E gene as a GRHL2 target and reveal how GRHL2 depletion induces NT5E/CD73 expression and, consequently, triggers extracellular adenosine production.
-We find that GRHL2 and CD73 are inversely correlated in a panel of human breast cancer cell lines and human breast cancer patients.
+Grainyhead-like 2 (GRHL2) is a critical transcription factor for development and function of epithelial tissues that competes with mesenchymal transcription factors such as ZEB and SNAIL to suppresses EMT.33-39 We have previously identified GHRL2-regulated genes in breast cancer cells using conditional knockout (KO) cells, ChIP-seq, and Bru-seq.
+Here, we identify the NT5E gene as a GRHL2 target and reveal how GRHL2 depletion induces NT5E/CD73 expression and, consequently, triggers extracellular adenosine production.
+We find that GRHL2 and CD73 expression are inversely correlated in a panel of human breast cancer cell lines and human breast cancer patients.
 We show that, in addition to its previously established role as a suppressor of T cell-mediated cytotoxicity, CD73-mediated adenosine production in fact leads to an increase in T cell recruitment and, in agreement, NT5E expression is positively rather than negatively associated with T cell infiltration in breast cancer patients.